jdlaurence/xromm-tools/README.md

 ## Credits
 ### XROMM and MayaTools
-[Full history of XROMM and its development](https://www.xromm.org/history/).
 Dave Baier is the primary developer of XROMM_MayaTools, upon which the entirety of this repository is based.
 We are sincerely grateful for all of his work.
-Steve Gatesy and Beth Brainerd lead the development of XROMM as a, which itself is based on ...
+Steve Gatesy and Beth Brainerd lead the development of XROMM as a, which itself is based on [See here](https://www.xromm.org/history/) for a full history of XROMM.
 ### xromm-tools MATLAB
 [J.D.
 Laurence-Chasen](https://github.com/jdlaurence) developed the MATLAB version of xromm-tools over the duration of his PhD.